Last month, I worked with a client that has a $400,000 budget and four board members. They wanted to know how they could raise more money.

 Step 4: Committee presents recommendations.
 To the full board.
 At least 90 minutes dedicated to this discussion.
 A discussion that includes not only your varying recommendations re: priorities but also answers the important questions below.
 Get board buy-in on those recommendations.

 Step 5: Finding prospects that fill that bill.
-Think broadly.
+To recruit board members, think broadly.
 Think colleagues, think neighbors, think parents of your kids’ classmates, think community officials, think academics, think former EDs, think former board members rolling off other like minded boards.
 Think donors.
 Think volunteers.

 And do not let the staff off the hook.
 Your Development Director, your Executive Director and any senior program staff members’ rolodexes should be part of this mix.